claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/4-deciding-what-to-buy.md

 The problems caused by not using performance-based methods is especially acute when it comes to the software development professional services.
 Government solicitations to procure non-performance based custom software are often long and complicated, include many pages of requirements, and can take months --- even years --- to write.

-##### Structuring solicitations for Agile projects
+##### Structuring solicitations for agile projects

-A quicker, more outcome-oriented method, such as 18F's [Agile contract format](https://18f.gsa.gov/assets/presentations/agile-software-development-solicitation-template.docx), would allow an agency to acquire an Agile software contractor with a solicitation that's only a dozen pages and written in an afternoon.
+A quicker, more outcome-oriented method, such as 18F's [agile contract format](https://18f.gsa.gov/assets/presentations/agile-software-development-solicitation-template.docx), would allow an agency to acquire an agile software contractor with a solicitation that's only a dozen pages and written in an afternoon.
 It can be executed under existing procurement regulations and within Contracting Officers' (CO) existing authority.
-It can save enormous amounts of time, and the contract structure supports -- not impedes -- Agile development efforts.
+It can save enormous amounts of time, and the contract structure supports -- not impedes -- agile development efforts.

-The format is simple but contains a major shift in how agencies procure Agile software development services.
-In our experience, these elements are needed to align the solicitation with Agile software development best practices:
+The format is simple but contains a major shift in how agencies procure agile software development services.
+In our experience, these elements are needed to align the solicitation with agile software development best practices:

-**Use a Statement of Objectives --- not a Statement of Work or Performance Work Statement**[^statement] --- because, with Agile, an agency doesn't know exactly what needs to be done, and can't possibly define it up front.
+**Use a Statement of Objectives --- not a Statement of Work or Performance Work Statement**[^statement] --- because, with agile, an agency doesn't know exactly what needs to be done, and can't possibly define it up front.
 The product owner, working with the development team, will determine on a sprint-by-sprint basis what work needs to be done.
-Anything else wouldn't be Agile.
+Anything else wouldn't be agile.

  **Contract for time and materials, not a firm-fixed-price.** In most cases when an agency is purchasing for a software project, they're not buying a defined product, but instead buying a software development teams' time.
 Agencies can use a time-and-materials contract, as the CO may prefer, or a labor hour contract.
 Historically, the default contract types for IT projects were firm-fixed-price, based on the assumption that this reduces risk and aligns with the way software licenses have historically been offered.

-However, if an agency is in a position to constantly measure ("inspect and accept" in Agile) software quality, a time and materials contract --- with a ceiling on total spending (or not-to-exceed ceiling) --- allows for more flexibility for the software development team.
+However, if an agency is in a position to constantly measure ("inspect and accept" in agile) software quality, a time and materials contract --- with a ceiling on total spending (or not-to-exceed ceiling) --- allows for more flexibility for the software development team.
 A time and materials contract also allows for much easier escape clauses if the direction of the work changes or the contractor team does not produce quality software.
 If their work is inadequate, or their skills prove inappropriate, then no further work needs to be assigned to that contractor (effectively terminating the contract), and the contractor can be replaced.
 See our sample[ Determinations & Findings](https://18f.gsa.gov/assets/presentations/determinations-findings-for-a-time-and-materials-contract-type-sample.docx) for more information on time and material contracts.

 **Have a short base period of performance, usually between 6--12 months.** A couple of options to extend are fine, but keep them short, and never exceed a total contract length of three years.
 The agency is hiring a team to achieve a defined set of objectives and then leave.
 The government product owner should be heavily engaged throughout the project so contractor transitions should be relatively easy.

 **Maintain a nominal appendix of the backlog of user stories.** User stories allow contractors to understand the specifics of the work that they're being asked to do, beyond whatever brief summary exists in the introduction.
 An agency must make it clear that the backlog has been included to illustrate the work that is presently believed will need to be done, but that it is only an illustration, and not a list of tasks that must be completed.
 It's a mistake to inventory user stories up front, rather than as part of performance.
-There's no way to know up front what work will need to be done, as is inherent to Agile (design, build, test; inspect; repeat).
-The language provided in the Agile contract format allows for this flexibility, since the backlog accounts for evolving outcomes rather than a predefined list of needs.
+There's no way to know up front what work will need to be done, as is inherent to agile (design, build, test; inspect; repeat).
+The language provided in the agile contract format allows for this flexibility, since the backlog accounts for evolving outcomes rather than a predefined list of needs.

 **Write a Quality assurance and surveillance plan (QASP).** This is the cornerstone of performance-based service contracting.
 Rather than an exhaustive list, we focus on key, objective criteria that are able to determine and ensure quality.[^quality] For example, in our model, we require that at the end of each sprint, all code be complete, tested, accessible, deployed, documented, and secure.